luizalabs/teresa/README.md

 - database backend to store users and teams (SQLite or MySQL)

-- storage to save docker images (AWS S3 or minio)
+- storage for build artifacts (AWS S3 or minio)

 - rsa keys for token signing